 ZO Conference cum 123rd Chin-Lushai Conference, 2015

-IN an aim to create a sense of brotherhood among the ZO people separated by three political boundaries, a two-day “ZO Conference cum Commemoration of the 123rd Anniversary of Chin-Lushai Conference (Fort William), Calcutta” was on 29-30th January 2015 at Kholmun Play Ground, Churachandpur, Manipur.
+WITH the aim of fostering a sense of brotherhood among the ZO people divided by three international boundaries, a two-day “ZO Conference cum Commemoration of the 123rd Anniversary of Chin-Lushai Conference (Fort William), Calcutta” was on held on January 29-30, 2015 at Kholmun Play Ground, Churachandpur, Manipur.

 Pu R Thangmawia, chairman, ZoRO GHQ.
 Pic: Bruce K. Thangkhal

-The conference has been organised with the theme ‘Ethnic Zo People’s Solidarity’ under the aegis of Zo Re-unification Organisation (ZoRO).
-It was a maiden congregation of the Zo people coming from Chittagong hill tracts (Bangladesh), Kachin State (Burma), and India which comprises Mizoram, Assam, Nagaland, Tripura and Manipur State.
+The conference, organised under the theme ‘Ethnic Zo People’s Solidarity’ by the Zo Re-unification Organisation (ZoRO), marked the first gathering of the Zo people coming from Chittagong hill tracts in Bangladesh, Kachin State in Burma, and various states of India, including Mizoram, Assam, Nagaland, Tripura and Manipur.

 Pu Ginsuanhau.